Tran-Antoine/Atosym/README.md

 > See the wiki for all the required information.
 Note that the wiki is incompatible with the master branch, containing the new architecture.
 An updated version will come soon

+## Also

+If you want to check a direct implementation of the Mask library, see [MaskInterface](https://github.com/lolilolulolilol/MaskInterface)